 It is usually much easier to use two's complements to perform subtraction than to use conventional subtraction (using borrow).
-Readers can easily check the validity of the statement by performing the foregoing example using conventional techniques!
+Readers can easily check the validity of the statement by

 Use the two's complement to subtract the binary number 00011001 from the binary number 11010100.